On the TAP equations via the cavity approach in the generic mixed $p$-spin models: From cavity to TAP equations

 The second term vanishes as $N\to\infty$ and $\epsilon \downarrow 0$ due to \eqref{eqn:Qnp-ratio-approx}.
 From \eqref{eqn:B-E-numerator}, \eqref{eqn:B-E-denominator}, and the fact that $\cosh(X_{N,\beta}(\tau)+h)\geq 1$ and $\tilde{Q}_{N,\beta}^\rho\geq e^{(p-1)(\zeta'(1)-\zeta'(q_{P}))/2},$ the first term also vanishes.
 As a conclusion, this proves for each $p\ge 2$,

 Finally, write

-where the first sum vanishes as $N\to \infty$ and $\epsilon \downarrow 0$ for any $p_{0}$ due to \eqref{eqn:BpEp-final}, and the last two sums can be made arbitrarily small by choosing $p_{0}$ sufficiently large, due to Proposition \ref{Coro:tailofXn} and Lemma \ref{prop:Xn2bd-2}, respectively.
+where the first sum vanishes as $N\to \infty$ and $\epsilon \downarrow 0$ for any $p_{0}$ due to \eqref{eqn:BpEp-final}, and the last two sums can be made arbitrarily small by choosing $p_{0}$ sufficiently large, due to Proposition \ref{Coro:tailofXn} and Lemma \ref{prop:Xn2bd-2} below (proof deferred to Appendix \ref{app3}), respectively.
 This completes our proof. \end{proof}